gemabrow/AIND-Sudoku/README.md

 A: We begin by examining each unit, where a unit is a 3x3 square, a row, or a column of boxes in the sudoku puzzle.
-The local constraint for a given unit &mdash; as it applies to the naked twins strategy -- is such that, for any pair of boxes within a unit whose range are both identical and have a cardinality of 2, the possible values for the naked twins are eliminated from all other boxes the naked twins are unit members of.
+The local constraint for a given unit &mdash; as it applies to the naked twins strategy &mdash; is such that, for any pair of boxes within a unit whose range are both identical and have a cardinality of 2, the possible values for the naked twins are eliminated from all other boxes the naked twins are unit members of.

 Pre-Constraint Propagation | Post-Constraint Propagation
 ----- | -------
 ![NT: Pre-Constraint Propagation][1] | ![NT: Post-Constraint Propagation][2]

 Our solution first iterates over all boxes within the puzzle.
-Any boxes with only two possible values are then added to a `viable_twins` list.
+Any boxes with only two possible values are then added to the `viable_twins` list.
 After all boxes have been examined meeting the constraint of having only two possible values, we then examine each primary box within the list of `viable_twins` against a seconday box pulled from its "peers" (boxes belonging to units of which the primary box is also a member) using set equality.
-These matches are appended to a list `actual_twins`.
+These matches are appended to the `actual_twins` list.

 For each pair of boxes within `actual_twins`, we form a set representing the shared values of the twins `twin_vals`, and create a superset `joint_peers`